 Triangle home prices are not only among the most expensive in Virginia, but Triangle real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Triangle is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Triangle is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Triangle who work in office and administrative support (14.47%), management occupations (13.11%), and sales jobs (10.32%).
+Unlike some towns, Triangle isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Triangle are a mix of both white- and blue-collar jobs.
+Overall, Triangle is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Triangle who work in office and administrative support (11.97%), management occupations (10.18%), and business and financial occupations (7.48%).

 Also of interest is that Triangle has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small town, Triangle has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Triangle, a lot of people use the bus to get to work every day though Triangle is a relatively small town.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 Triangle is an extremely ethnically-diverse town.
 The people who call Triangle home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Triangle residents report their race to be White, followed by Black or African-American.
+The greatest number of Triangle residents report their race to be Black or African-American, followed by White.
 Triangle also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.03% of the town’s residents.
-Important ancestries of people in Triangle include English, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 22.29% of the town’s residents.
+Important ancestries of people in Triangle include German, Irish, English, Scottish, and African.